randomphotons/randomphotons.github.io/_links/untethered.md

 ---
 When her protoype ship is damaged en route to Mars, a former refugee must learn to depend on her crew and confront the storms of her past to survive.

-Winner of the [2020 John Hinde Award for Excellence in Science-Fiction Writing (Unproduced)](https://awg.com.au/posts/climate-fiction-series-the-commons-takes-home-10-000-prize-for-australian-sci-fi-screenwriting), this sci-fi drama feature screenplay was written by David Peterson with support from Screen Queensland.
+Winner of the [*2020 John Hinde Award for Excellence in Science-Fiction Writing (Unproduced)*](https://awg.com.au/posts/climate-fiction-series-the-commons-takes-home-10-000-prize-for-australian-sci-fi-screenwriting) and the *2021 Queensland Screenwriter Award*, this sci-fi drama feature screenplay was written by David Peterson with support from Screen Queensland.